 What we don’t: Shoulder-strap pockets are fairly impractical; minimal hipbelt padding.

-Deuter’s Speed Lite has been a mainstay in the daypack market for years and underwent a big overhaul recently.
-Thankfully, Deuter retained a lot of what we loved about the previous versions: The 23-liter pack here is an ideal size for most day hikes, is both comfortable and well ventilated, and comes with a ton of features including trekking pole holders, daisy chains, side compression straps, and hydration reservoir compatibility.
+Deuter’s Speed Lite has been a mainstay in the daypack market for years and underwent a big overhaul a few seasons back.
+Thankfully, Deuter retained a lot of what we loved about the previous versions: The 23-liter pack here is an ideal size for most day hikes, is both comfortable and well-ventilated, and comes with a ton of features, including trekking pole holders, daisy chains, side compression straps, and hydration reservoir compatibility.
 And despite being roughly the same capacity as the Tempest 24 above, the Speed Lite is around 7 ounces lighter and $50 cheaper, which adds a lot to its overall appeal.

-Our main complaints with the Speed Lite have to do with the new vest-like pockets on the shoulder straps, which are too small to fit more than a couple snacks and are even a tight squeeze for kids’ sunglasses.
-We love when packs prioritize on-the-go-access, but the Speed Lite’s overly streamlined design falls noticeably short of competitors like the Arc’teryx Aerios and Black Diamond Pursuit.
+Our main complaints with the Speed Lite have to do with the vest-like pockets on the shoulder straps, which are too small to fit more than a couple snacks and are even a tight squeeze for kids’ sunglasses.
+We love when packs prioritize on-the-go access, but the Speed Lite’s overly streamlined design falls noticeably short of competitors like the Nemo Resolve below and Arc’teryx’s Aerios collection (not included here).
 The single hipbelt pocket is also on the small side, and both the belt and shoulder straps are minimally padded and lack the cushy, premium feel of more traditional designs.
 All in all, we wish the details were better sorted, but the Speed Lite remains a comfortable and nicely appointed day hiking design at a good price.
 And a final note: Deuter also makes the stripped-down Speed Lite CV 23 SL, which comes without pockets on the shoulder straps.

 See the Deuter Speed Lite 23 SL